 2. Food that might help lower A1C

-Drink More Water - A study showed that 1 cup of plain water per day was associated with a -0.04% lower A1C in men.
-So, drinking more water can support lowering your A1C.
+Drink enough water: A study showed that 1 cup of plain water daily was associated with a -0.04% lower A1C in men.
+So, drinking sufficient water can help lower your A1C.

 3. Increase physical activities